zimmeee/read-gooder-wikiparse/README.md

 {
     "header": "Train", # Title of document
-    "section": { # Sections are made up of paragraphs or subsections or both "paragraphs": [ # Paragraphs are an array of sentences {
+    "section": { # Sections are made up of paragraphs or subsections or both "paragraphs": [ # Paragraphs is a list of paragraph { # A paragraph
                 "sentences": [ # Sentences is a list of sentence { # sentence has num_words and a list of sentence_parts
                         "num_words": 26,